 The color red has a lot of symbolism in Chinese culture; it represents energy, good luck, and happiness.
 Thus, it follows that red is everywhere in Chinese New Year décor.
 Deck the halls in red lanterns, banners, streamers, and signs with messages for well wishes.
 Gold, another color representing wealth and prosperity, is the perfect accent color in your decorations.

 In the United States, fireworks are most closely associated with Independence Day, but in China, they’re reserved for the new year.
-In the Chinese spirit, light up some small fireworks (or firecrackers) this weekend.
+In the Chinese spirit, light up some small sparklers this weekend (safety note: if you do opt for small fireworks, be aware of the fireworks regulations in your area, be respectful of neighbors, and don't go setting any forest fires from fireworks sparks).
 The colors add to the celebratory atmosphere of a new year.
-Plus, the loud bangs when the fireworks go off are thought to scare off evil spirits.
-That’s a win-win situation if we’ve ever heard one.

 Giving and receiving red envelopes filled with money is a well-loved tradition for the Chinese New Year.
 As soon as you start earning your own money, it’s expected that you give red envelopes to your elders, children, employees, and friends’ children.
 If you want to maximize your luck, give out dollar amounts with eights in them, as eight is the luckiest number in Chinese culture.